-Two days ago, I was weaving in and out of aisles at Whole Foods, repeatedly cornered or trapped by someone’s cart or, worse, by those two dark-haired women who stood in front of the entire yogurt section, chatting with sour faces that never once looked my way, for the solid five minutes that they’d commandeered the dairy case.
+A few days ago, I was weaving in and out of aisles at the supermarket, repeatedly cornered or trapped by someone’s cart, or worse, by those two women who planted themselves in front of the entire yogurt section, chatting with sour faces that never once looked my way for the solid five minutes that they’d commandeered the dairy case.

 There were people on my right and people on my left, with one couple edging towards me quickly.
 I scanned the shelves.

 That grocery store broke me, I tell you.
-Turns out, though, that the experience wasn’t entirely bad
+Turns out, though, that the experience wasn’t entirely bad.

 Because white whole wheat flour?
-It’s different from whole wheat pastry flour in that it has more protein (13% compared to pastry’s 9%) and comes from a different flour (hard white spring wheat rather than soft white winter wheat).
+It’s different from whole wheat pastry flour in that it has more protein (13% compared to pastry’s 9% per serving) and comes from a different version of the grain (hard white spring wheat rather than soft white winter wheat).